nth-block/hashicorp-vault-tutorial/README.md

 # Setting up Dockerised the demo environments

+## Fetching the Hashicorp Vault container image

+Docker Hub has the community vault image in the following repo https://hub.docker.com/r/hashicorp/vault and the image can be pulled using the `docker pull hashicorp/vault` command to pull the image with the `latest` tag in it.

+> For the commands below to work you will have to rename/retag the image name.
+Use the following command to get achieve this.
+> `docker image tag hashicorp/vault:latest vault:latest`

 ## Running the Hashicorp vault container image

 The IPC_LOCK is a feature in the linux kernel that allows a process to lock the memory segment it uses from other processes.
 This is a security enhancement as other "non-vault" processes cannot snoop into the secrets the vault may store in the memory.